- History from across the centuries, Royalty from the 21st -

 Embed from Getty Images

 59 of the 65 commissioners signed the death warrant, possibly being coerced by Cromwell.
-Charles’ fate was sealed: the King was to be executed.

 The Rump and army had wanted a trial to vindicate their actions, showing the man Charles was and laying bare his mistakes.
 But Bradshaw had refused to allow Charles to speak after his conviction; in conjunction with guards stationed at the entrance to Parliament, turning away those who disagreed with it or would not support the Rump, added to the impression of it being a mere show trial with a predetermined outcome.

-Historians John Morrill and Philip Baker explain that Oliver Cromwell had certainly made up his mind that the King needed to be removed as early as 1647, at the time of the Putney Debates, however, there was no suggestion that abolition of Monarchy or the regicide was on the table at that time.
-But just over a year dealing with a stubborn King had changed all that…
+Historians John Morrill and Philip Baker explain that Oliver Cromwell had certainly made up his mind that the King needed to be removed as early as 1647, at the time of the Putney Debates (the first democratic debates held in England).
+However, there was no suggestion that abolition of Monarchy or the regicide was on the table at that time.

-Charles’ imprisonment:
+Charles’ imprisonment

 Charles I was given three days to put his affairs in order and say goodbye to his family.
 After the trial he was taken to the Palace of Whitehall, where he refused to see anyone but his children and his chaplain, Bishop Juxon.